| < 1917 | 1919 > |

 Elsewhere:

-- Sunday driving is banned to conserve fuel because of the war.
+- Sunday driving is banned to conserve fuel because of U.S. involvement in the war in Europe.